-Keep in mind that possessions like a big house, expensive car, or a lavish wardrobe doesn’t make the man or the woman.
+Keep in mind that possessions like a big house, an expensive car, or a lavish wardrobe don’t make the man or the woman.
 Men and women do that from within by developing priceless character, integrity, and self-confidence.

 I made several thousand dollars during each garage sale I’ve done.
 I wrote a very comprehensive article that reveals all my secrets to a successful garage sale entitled, “Garage Sale Tips for Making Serious Money.”

-Sell Online – Sell the expensive items through a free online classified service like Craig’s List.
+Sell online – Sell the expensive items through a free online classified service like Craig’s List.
 I’ve had some amazing success with Craig’s List.
-I got an offer on a car in less than 45 minutes after posting it.
-I got an offer on another car in about 90 seconds after posting it.
+I got an offer on a car less than 45 minutes after posting it.
+I got an offer on another car about 90 seconds after posting it.

 I’ve also sold appliances, electronics, and furniture on Craig’s List.
 These took different amounts of time to sell from hours to a week or more.

-Family, Friends, & Neighbors – I suggest that you do not tell family and friends that they can just come and take anything they want.
+Family, friends, and neighbors – I suggest that you do not tell family and friends that they can just come and take anything they want.
 If you do, it’s very likely that they will take all of your most valuable items.
 These items could collectively represent thousands of dollars if you sold them.

 Donate – I recommend donations as a last resort.
 Here’s why.
 The benefit of a donation tax write-off in terms of dollars is fractional in comparison to what you could make if you put forth the effort to sell your stuff.
 Remember that a donation tax write-off only reduces your taxable income.
 It is not added to your refund.

 After you’ve sold your stuff down with garage sales and through free online classified ads, give the remaining inventory to your favorite charity.
 Be sure to get a donation receipt for your taxes.
 Every little bit helps.